cvxgrp/qcqp/README.md

 Example
 -------
-The following code uses semidefinite programming (SDP) relaxation to get an upper bound on a random instance of the maximum cut problem.
+The following code uses semidefinite relaxation (SDR) to get a lower bound on a random instance of the Boolean least squares problem.
 ```
 from numpy.random import randn
 import cvxpy as cvx